Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Introduction and main results

 \section{Introduction and main results}

 In this paper we consider the focusing Nonlinear Schr\"odinger (NLS) equation \be i\varepsilon\partial_t q + \varepsilon^2\partial_x^2 q +2 |q|^2q=0, \footnote {Note that this equation differs by the coefficient $2$ from the NLS equation considered in previous papers \cite{TVZ1}-\cite{TVZ3}, whose results we use here; this is the correct equation for the particular form of the time evolution of the scattering data (see (\ref{rhpgam})), adopted in \cite{TVZ1}-\cite{TVZ3} and in the present paper.
 Alternatively, one can keep the ``old'' form of the NLS, but scale by $2$ the time variable while using the results of \cite{TVZ1}-\cite{TVZ3}.} \ee where $x\in\R$ and $t\ge 0$ are space-time variable and $\e>0$.
 It is a basic model for self-focusing and self-modulation, for example, it governs nonlinear transmission in optical fibers; it can also be derived as a modulation equation for general nonlinear systems.
-It was first integrated by Zakharov and Shabat \cite{ZS} who produced a Lax pair for it and used the inverse scattering procedure to describe general decaying solutions ($\lim_{|x|\to \infty}q(x,0)=0$) in terms of radiation and solitons.
+It was first integrated (with $\e=1$) by Zakharov and Shabat \cite{ZS} who produced a Lax pair for it and used the inverse scattering procedure to describe general decaying solutions ($\lim_{|x|\to \infty}q(x,0)=0$) in terms of radiation and solitons.
 Throughout this work, we will use the abbreviation NLS to mean ``focusing Nonlinear Schr\"odinger equation".

 Our interest in the semiclassical (zero-dispersion) limit ($\varepsilon \to 0$) of NLS stems largely from its {\em modulationally unstable} behavior.
-As shown by Forest and Lee \cite{FL}, the modulation system for NLS can be expressed as a set of nonlinear PDE with complex characteristics; thus, the system is ill posed as an initial value problem with Cauchy data.
-As a result, initial data \be q(x,0,\varepsilon)=A(x)e^{i\Phi(x)/\varepsilon},~~~~~~~\Phi(0)=0, \ee i.e. a plane wave with amplitude modulated by $A(x)$ and phase modulated by $\Phi(x)$ are expected to break immediately into some other, presumably disordered, wave form when the functions $A(x)$ and $\Phi(x)$ possess no special properties.
+As shown by Forest and Lee \cite{FL}, the modulation system for NLS can be expressed as a set of nonlinear PDE with complex characteristics; thus, the system is ill posed as an initial value problem with the initial data (potential) in the form of a modulated plane wave.
+As a result, this plane wave is expected to break immediately into some other, presumably disordered, wave form when the amplitude and the phase of the potential possess no special properties.